ECS, Faculty of Physical Sciences and Engineering

 - I serve on the board of directors of the International Society for Artificial Life

 - I am associate editor of Adaptive Behavior.

 - I was Conference Chair for the Eleventh International Conference on Artificial Life, hosted in Winchester, August 2008.

 - I am co-editor of a special issue of Artificial Life on the theme of Visualization for Complex Adaptive Systems.

 - I am co-editor of a special issue of Complexity on the theme of Spatial Organisation and Complexity Science for Social Policy.

 - I have carried out consultancy for UK Government's Department of Trade and Industry and Department for Business, Innovation and Skills.

-- I have served as external examiner for the award of PhD, and am external examiner for the MSc Evolutionary and Adaptive Systems at the University of Sussex.
+- I have served as external examiner for the award of PhD, and was external examiner for the MSc Evolutionary and Adaptive Systems at the University of Sussex.

 I am a regular member of the programme committees for the European Conference on Artificial Life (ECAL), the International Conference on Artificial Life (ALIFE), and the International Conference on the Simulation of Adaptive Behavior (SAB), and also attend biology conferences such as those organised by the International Society for Behavioral Ecology (ISBE) and British Ecological Society (BES).